 I know, it's been over a month, but I had a proposal to write (for my Masters), and other stories piling up.
 I hope you forgive me!

-Also, there are Russian words in here, translations at the bottom.
+Also, there are Russian words in here.
 If I messed up the writing of them, forgive me, I'm still learning.
 (Linguistics is a hobby.)

 THANK YOU ALL FOR YOUR CONTINUED SUPPORT!
 IT MEANS SO MUCH!

 Please remember to review at the end! :)

 Her fingers banged on the laptop as she attempted the hack. "Ты шутишь, что ли?"
 (Are you kidding me?)
 She muttered with frustration.